Jeunese/jeunese.github.io/docs/online-documentation.md

 > **Why use Markdown for technical documentation?**
 >
 > Markdown isn't the only kind of static data that an SSG can convert to HTML.
 The data could also be JSON, yml, images, or any other kind of static data file.
-But, Markdown is the most widely used and lightweight markup language and has a very clean syntax.
+But, Markdown is the most widely used lightweight markup language and has a very clean syntax.
 >
 > There's no formal standard for Markdown –– Markdown comes in many "flavours", and one of the most popular is GFM.
 In 2017, GitHub released a formal specification for GFM, which is emerging as an industry standard for Markdown, and has a growing list of tools that support it.